 What is Built Heritage?

-Through the buildings and landmarks on the Peninsula one can better understand the history of specific areas of interest or groups of people.
-For example, we can study the buildings to understand how industry had evolved over time and how it has impacted the peninsula and the people who lived/ live there.
 We can also use buildings to understand the history of groups of people.
 For example, the arrival of the Catholic community in Summerville is marked with the acquisition of land and the creation of the log chapel “Etchingham’s Chapel” and later, St. Bridgets.
 Similarly, we can use buildings to understand the history of other groups on the Peninsula such as the black community.
-Or on a smaller level, it can be used to understand family history; Where families lived and how the buildings reflected their status, occupation, or lifestyle.
+Or on a smaller level, it can be used to understand family history; where families lived and how the buildings reflected their status, occupation, or lifestyle.

 Gandola Point Ferry

 View from Gandola Point Ferry

 Young Canada Works and the National Trust for Canada